-- FEC3 (March 13-15, 2018): Paris, France: - To be attended by all selected experimenters - Objective: attend tutorials and learn about Fed4FIRE+ - FEC4 & Formal Review Meeting (October 2018): Belgium - To be attended by all finished experiments in the category "Medium Experiments" - To be attended by the running experiments in the category "Large Experiments" - Objective: - presentations by the finished and running experiments will serve as tutorials and demonstrations towards participants and new experiments attending the event. - finished experiments in the category "Medium Experiments" will undergo a formal review by the EC at this FEC4.
-This formal review is required for obtaining full payment of the experimenters. - FEC5 (March/April 2019): TBD - o To be attended by all finished experiments in the category "Large Experiments" - Objective: - presentations by the finished experiments will serve as tutorials and demonstrations towards participants and new experiments attending the event. - Formal review meeting (Belgium) - A formal review meeting by EC representatives of all finished experiments will also be required.
-These formal review meetings will be organized according to the availability of the reviewers.
-At FEC4, a formal review will be possible for the finished experiments in the category "Medium Experiments".
-A formal review meeting will be organized for the finished experiments in the category "Large Experiments" at a date co-located with FEC5 or later.

-- \circ $\;$ It is therefore recommended to budget these as separate meetings in the proposal. - Project meetings - As the experimenter will be linked to the project as 3rd Party, there will no possibility to attend formal meetings of the consortium but specific (remote) meetings regarding the experiment can be set up with Fed4FIRE+ partners.
+- FEC4 (October 8-10, 2018): Brugge, Belgium: - To be attended by all selected experimenters - Objective: attend tutorials and learn about Fed4FIRE+ - FEC5 & Formal Review Meeting (March 2018): Location TBD - o To be attended by all finished experiments in this Open Call - o Objective: - presentations by the finished and running experiments will serve as tutorials and demonstrations towards participants and new experiments attending the event. - finished experiments will undergo a formal review by the EC at this FEC5.
+This formal review is required for obtaining full payment of the experimenters. - Project meetings - As the experimenter will be linked to the project as 3rd Party, there will no possibility to attend formal meetings of the consortium but specific (remote) meetings regarding the experiment can be set up with Fed4FIRE+ partners.
 The engineering conferences should be used to discuss face-to-face.